-Located between the sea and Rokko mountain range, Kobe, the capital of Hyogo Prefecture is a very interesting to spot visit in Japan with its own special food, “million-dollar landscape”, and sake breweries, not to mention its many sightseeing spots.
-So what can you see and do in Kobe?
-Here are ten fantastic spots to visit in this great city that you shouldn’t miss if you decide to visit.
+Located between the sea and Rokko mountain range, the capital of Hyogo Prefecture is a very interesting spot to visit in Japan.
+With its own special food, “million-dollar landscape”, and sake breweries, not to mention its many sightseeing spots, Kobe remains unknown to many except for its famous beef.
+So what can you see and do in there?
+Here are ten fantastic spots to visit in this great city that you should not miss if you decide to visit.

 Kobe Harborland is a huge shopping and entertainment district in Kobe and the location of the much loved Kobe Port Tower.
 It is also a popular dating spot for people looking for romantic cafes, restaurants, and other amusements.
 For people looking for a good day of shopping, there are two big shopping complexes, namely the Mosaic and Canal Garden.

 Shin-Kobe Ropeway attracts tourists to the southern part of Rokko Mountain.
 The departure is near Shin-Kobe Station and takes you on a breathtaking ride past the Nunobiki Waterfall and the Nunobiki Herb Garden.
-When you reach the top, you can see spectacular views of the city.
+When you reach the top, you can have a spectacular view of the city.

 This bridge is considered to be the longest suspension bridge in the world.
-It links Kobe and the mainland of Honshu.
+It links Kobe City and Awaji Island.
 Nearby are the Bridge Exhibition Center and the Maiko Marine Promenade, which consist of observatory hallways.
 Even those afraid of heights won’t want to miss this impressive example of human achievement.

-Located on the opposite side of Rokko Mountain is Arima Onsen, the most famous hot spring in Kobe.
+You can find Arima Onsen, the most famous hot spring in Kobe, on the opposite side of Rokko Mountain.
 Around that area, there are also some ryokan (traditional Japanese inns) and public bathhouses in the city.
-This place has become a popular weekend gateway for people from Osaka and Kobe, and shouldn’t be missed if you are a fan of Japan’s hot spring culture.
+This place has become a popular weekend gateway for people from Osaka and Kobe, and should not be missed if you are a fan of Japan’s hot spring culture.

 This huge illumination event will surely take your breath away with the thousands of beautiful lights designed to look like the stained glass of a cathedral.
-Be sure to attend if you’re going to be in Kobe near Christmas.
+Be sure to attend if you are going to be in Kobe near Christmas.

 Kitano-Cho is a historical city district located at the bottom of Rokko Mountain.
 There are many Japanese residences from the Meiji era of Japan to see there.
 Many residences are open for tourists which makes this one of the best attractions in the city for those interested in old Japanese architecture.